RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/settings/alerts.md

     additional details, refer to [Managing general
     settings]({{< relref "/rs/administering/cluster-operations/settings/_index.md" >}}).

+{{% note %}}
-Note: if you enable alerts on "Node Joined" and/or "Node removed", you must also enable "Receive email alerts" to actually be alerted to these.
+If you enable alerts for "Node joined" or "Node removed" actions, you must also enable "Receive email alerts" so that the alerts are sent.
+{{% /note %}}